PTC-Education/RaspberryPi-SpatialToolbox-WifiHotspot/README.md

     sudo bash RPiHotspotSetup.sh

+Once the script has run, you'll need to reboot your Pi by running

+    sudo reboot

-Once set up, you can connect your devices to the WiFi network named "RPiSpatialToolbox" with the password "Vuforia123".
+You can now connect your devices to the WiFi network named "RPiSpatialToolbox" with the password "Vuforia123".

 </details>